Moricotto/nbodysim/README.md

 N body simulation in opengl and with c++.

 ## Building
 To build the project you will need to have `cmake` installed.
+Consult the following website for details on how to do this: https://cmake.org/cmake/help/latest/command/install.html.

 1. Create a build directory
 ```shell